projectwholefoods/research-public/README.md

 >Please read this:
 >
 >Any and all resources are "void of warranty" and provided "as-is".
 This includes this current repository and all publicly facing releases, regardless of whether labeled as `stable` or not.
 Personal use-case is open and doesn't abide by any licensing restrictions or contractual obligations.
+Medical use-case is currently prohibited until explicitly stated otherwise in future licensing.

 ## `research-public`